ijazulhaq1/dynamic-human-agent-affective-cooperation/README.md

 # Dynamic Affective Cooperation — prototype

 Direct implementation of the architecture  per the Implementation Blueprint (`05_Implementation_Blueprint_Dynamic_Affective_Cooperation.docx`).
-Built in the phased order the blueprint's §10 specifies — each phase's own tests must be green before the next phase starts.

 ## Running the app